adrianmg/github-pewpew/README.md

 I made this little CLI tool over the weekend to clean up repositories quickly.
 I'm planning to add some flags and regexp to delete in bulk in the future.
 [Let me know](http://twitter.com/adrianmg) if that sounds interesting to you.

-## Install
+## Usage

-Simply run `npm install github-pewpew` and you are good to go.
+Install it via `npm install github-pewpew` and use it running **`ghpew`** in your terminal.

 Remember you will need a PAT (Personal Access Token) to authenticate with your GitHub account.
 You can generate a PAT scoped to 'delete_repo' on https://github.com/settings/tokens.

 ## Roadmap
 - [ ] Improve auth so you don't need to grab the PAT every time you run the tool